Derek Moore, School of Agriculture, Charles Sturt University, Wagga Wagga, NSW

-- There have been no studies which have identified how severe the kinking or circling has to be before a tree’s root system has been crippled to the point where the long-term health and performance of the tree will be compromised.
+- There have been no studies that have identified how severe the kinking or circling has to be before a tree’s root system has been crippled to the point where the long-term health and performance of the tree will be compromised.

 The obvious consequence of this is that tree root systems must be inspected to detect any serious deformities.
 A visual inspection of the rootball surface is not sufficient because serious defects can and do occur in different zones within the rootball.
 It will be necessary to wash the potting mix from the roots.

-The following general guidelines are presented to aid the assessing the root systems of container grown trees, regardless of species, size or intended landscape function.
+The following general guidelines are presented to aid the assessing the root systems of container-grown trees, regardless of species, size or intended landscape function.
 They are based on the work of Harris et al (1999, pp. 614-615) and Gilman (1997, pp. 44-47).
 All trees (or a representative sample) should be carefully inspected.

 A lot can be learned by inspecting the tree while it is still in its container and then looking at the periphery of the rootball.
 The reality though, is that a number of serious deformities may be out of sight within the rootball and it will be necessary to remove some or all of the container medium.

 The first thing to do is to check whether there are any obvious kinked or circling roots at the surface and that there are no roots sticking up above the potting mix.
-Having done that, ensure the bottom of the container won’t move (hold it between your feet perhaps) then hold on to the trunk of the tree about two thirds up the trunk and move it backwards and forwards a couple of times.
+Having done that, ensure the bottom of the container won’t move (hold it between your feet perhaps) then hold on to the trunk of the tree about two-thirds up the trunk and move it backwards and forwards a couple of times.
 If the trunk wobbles in the container medium before it bends where you are pushing and pulling it is likely that there are either kinked or circling roots already negatively affecting the tree’s root architecture.

-Unless the tree is very advanced, the root system should be able to be picked up by the trunk without any apparent root movement and should be sufficiently developed to hold the root ball together when its removed from the container.
+Unless the tree is very advanced, the root system should be able to be picked up by the trunk without any apparent root movement and should be sufficiently developed to hold the root ball together when it’s removed from the container.

 If it is staked, untie the tree from its stake (when you do, the trunk shouldn’t lean so much as to touch the rim of the container), then remove the tree from the container and examine the roots as follows:

 No large circling roots should be visible on the outside of the root ball and there should be no circling mat of roots at the bottom.
 It is not possible to give an acceptable diameter for these roots; it depends on the size of the rootball and the complex biology of the species grown.
 It would be best if they were absent.
-Harris et al (1999) recommends circling roots be no larger than 6 mm in diameter.
+Harris et al (1999) recommend circling roots be no larger than 6 mm in diameter.

 Then lay the rootball onto its side and with a sufficiently vigorous jet of water, carefully expose the roots within 5 – 6 cm of the trunk to a depth of about 7-8 cm below the root attached closest to the trunk.
 Both the trunk and main roots must be free of kinks and circling roots in this part of the rootball, if they’re not, the tree has severe root defects.

-If the above inspections reveal no faults then the complete removal of the container medium from the entire root balls of least two trees (Harris et al 1999 recommends no more than 2% of the total number of trees) is required to inspect their centres.
+If the above inspections reveal no faults then the complete removal of the container medium from the entire root balls of at least two trees (Harris et al 1999 recommend no more than 2% of the total number of trees) is required to inspect their centres.
 Again, both the trunk and main roots must be free of kinks and circling roots in this part of the rootball, if they are present, the tree has severe root defects.
 (This is a destructive sampling as it is likely the tree will die even if the potting mix is replaced and carefully watered).